-This, in turn, adds up to saving 120 hours or 3 weeks of time each year.
-If other providers experience the same results as Adamson after moving to 90 x 4 prescribing, the organization could save up to 600 days in wasted provider time each year.
-This correlates to adding 2 full- time clinicians at no cost to the organization.
+These benefits, in turn, add up to saving 120 hours or 3 weeks of time each year.
+If other clinicians experience the same results as Adamson after moving to 90 x 4 prescribing, the organization could save up to 600 days in wasted clinician time each year.
+This time correlates to adding 2 full-time clinicians at no cost to the organization.

 System-wide effects are still being evaluated.
 The task force that implemented the standardized annual prescription renewal medication list anticipates capturing decreases in telephone encounters and determining how much time clinicians are saving each day.
 To date, it does not appear that providing a year's worth of refills has affected no-show rates.